 The NRRA grants the insured’s home state with exclusive authority to regulate placement of nonadmitted insurance.
 The federal act states that no state, other than an insured’s home state, may require a surplus lines broker to be licensed in order to sell, solicit, or negotiate non-admitted insurance with respect to such insured.
 In addition, the NRRA explicitly provides for the preemption of laws, regulations, provisions, or actions of any state that applies to nonadmitted insurance sold, solicited by, or negotiated with an insured whose home state is another state.
 This preemption, however, does not extend to workers’ compensation insurance and any law, rule or regulation that prohibits placement of workers’ compensation or excess insurance for self-funded workers’ compensation plans with a nonadmitted insurer.

 Under the federal act, only the insured’s home state is permitted to collect premium taxes for nonadmitted insurance.
 All other states are preempted from applying their surplus lines laws to such transactions.
 As defined in the NRRA, ‘‘home state’’ means: (i) the state in which an insured maintains its principal place of business or in the case of an individual, the individual’s principal residence; or (ii) if 100 percent of the insured risk is located out of the state referred to in clause (i), the state to which the greatest percentage of the insured’s taxable premium for that insurance contract is allocated.
+The NRRA also defines the term “home state” in the context of affiliated groups to be the “home state” of the member of the group that has the largest percentage of premium attributed to it under the group insurance contract.
+Interestingly, the NRRA is silent on how unaffiliated groups are regulated, and states take differing views on this subject.

 To facilitate the payment of premium taxes among the states, the NRRA also allows an insured’s home state to require surplus lines brokers as well as insureds who have independently procured insurance to file annual tax allocation reports with the insured’s home state detailing the portion of the nonadmitted insurance policy premium or premiums attributable to properties, risks, or exposures located in each state.